timbenniks/timbenniksdev-2024/content/4.articles/digital-experience-platforms-the-old-versus-the-new.md

 In short, the entire focus of DXCPs is to accord teams freedom to collaborate smoothly, and for brands to switch tools without impacting the way other tools work and the overall web experience.

-##DXCP protects domain data
+### DXCP protects domain data

 When building webpages or experiences, developers need two types of data:

 *   **Domain data,** which is core material, such as product models, that defines your brand across channels.
 For an events website, this data contains the names of the event spaces provided by your company, the dates, and the procedure for registration.

 *   **Design data,** which is volatile, channel-specific material, such as your site’s colors and the way in which you can edit the display of week-by-week information.
 For an events website, for example, you can change page design or spotlight a feature with volatile data.

 In DXPs, both domain data and design data reside in the same CMS, potentially leading to a messy situation and a polluted content model.
 In DXCPs, the design data and domain data are separate, providing clean data workflows for innovation efforts and more system longevity.

-##Uniform DXCP readily facilitates transitioning from the old
+### Uniform DXCP readily facilitates transitioning from the old

 The primary function of composable frameworks like DXCPs is to enable both developers and business users to work seamlessly together, doing what they do best by leveraging the headless solutions that support them best.
 Composability also unlocks the potential of creating state-of-the-art, future-forward web experiences.
-For details, see this [guide from Uniform](https://uniform.dev/resources/unlock-composability-with-dxc).